timmybytes/banquet/README.md

 ## Contributing

-Main Course hasn't been fully released yet, and is not currently looking for contributors.
+Banquet hasn't been fully released yet, and is not currently looking for contributors.

 ## 📄 License

-Main Course is offered under an [MIT license](./LICENSE.md).
+Banquet is offered under an [MIT license](./LICENSE.md).